LopezAnthony/LahthonyOTPAuthBundle/README.md

 class User implements OTPAuthInterface
 {
     /**
-     * This attribute need to stock in Database
+     * This attribute needs to be stock in Database
+     * @var string
      * @ORM\Column(name="secret_auth_key", type="string", length=255, nullable=true)
      */
     private $secretAuthKey;

     /**
+     * This attribute needs to be stocked in Database
+     * @var string
+     * @ORM\Column(name="recovery_key", type="string", length=255, nullable=true)
+     */
+    private $recoveryKey;

+    /**
-     * This attribute will permits to do verification on user registration
+     * This attribute will permit to do verification on user registration
      * if he accepts 2Factor Authentication
      * @var boolean
      */
     private $OTP2Auth;

     /**
-     * DO NOT FORGET TO GENERATE GETTER AND SETTER FOR THESE TWO ATTRIBUTES */
+     * !!!
+DO NOT FORGET TO GENERATE GETTER AND SETTER FOR THESE THREE ATTRIBUTES !!!
+     */

-    //We'll need an email to send a qrcode to users public function getEmail(){}
+    //We'll need email and password for the OTP Authentication reset public function getEmail(){}
+    public function getPassword(){}

 }
 ```